ibowditch/userdocs/server.md

 (at-stat)=
 ### At Station

 The **At Station** item shows a replica of the Kiosk, including all events and members attending.

+If, for any reason, the station needs to be evacuated, this page can be accessed on a phone to see who was in the building at the time.

 :::{figure-md} dashboard
 :class: myclass